Subra3012/Subra3012.github.io/_posts/2010-06-06-05607_Swami Vivekananda on Women of India.md

 4\.
 The Master said: 'Everything that exists is God.'
 The pupil understood it
 literally, but not in the true spirit.
 While he was passing through a street,
 he met with an elephant.
 The driver (mdhut) shouted aloud from his high
-place,' Move away, move away ! ' The pupil argued in his mind, * Why should I
+place,' Move away, move away ! ' The pupil argued in his mind,Why should I
 move away ?
 I am God, so is the elephant also God.
 What fear has God of
 Himself?'
 Thinking thus he did not move.
 At last the elephant took him up by
 his trunk, and dashed him aside.
 He was Ay.. severely hurt, and going back to